 As your business adjusts to the changing climate, it is important to maintain up-to-date communication with your customers.
 Have your hours changed?
 Are your delivery and pickup options adjusting?
 Have relaxed covid restrictions affected your retail store?
 Make sure you don’t lose any customers due to outdated information on your website, social media, or print advertising.
-Money Mailer’s Complete Package can provide a vital lifeline to both your print advertising and digital platforms, by offering a direct mail campaign that is conveniently paired with mobile app coupons.
-Included in every campaign is your own business profile webpage with live links to your social media sites.
+Money Mailer’s Complete Package provides a vital lifeline to both your print advertising and digital platforms.
+It offers a direct mail campaign conveniently paired with mobile app coupons.
+Every campaign includes your own business profile webpage with live links to your social media sites.

 With a market in flux, it is vital to regularly reevaluate your advertising options and consider alternative formats.
 A record number of people are working from home.
 These consumers are eager for breaks from their computer screens and the monotony of the day.
 They look forward to checking the mail every day and are paying attention to print advertising now more than ever.
 Direct mail products like postcards and shared mail pieces offer a large physical space to share covid-19 details which affect your business.
 The print format allows for much more room to share your evolving story than a quickly forgotten post or tweet.

 Print is also the ideal way to let the world know your company is alive and well and open for business.
 If consumers don’t search for you online, they can’t find you and may be misinformed.
-Direct mail, on the other hand, specifically targets a large portion of your client base, communicating important company information without any required search action on behalf of the consumer.
+Direct mail, on the other hand, specifically targets a large portion of your client base.
+It conveniently communicates important company information without any required search action by the consumer.

 Postcards are an excellent format for catching the consumer’s attention and putting all eyes on your business.
 If you’re working with a restricted budget, try shared mail for a cost-effective means of targeting your ideal customer.

-With diligence and a bit of creative fortitude, your business can survive the pandemic and come out thriving on the other side.
+With diligence and creative fortitude, your business can survive the pandemic and come out thriving on the other side.